 Students in the Ph.D.
-Program must present at least one poster or paper at a professional convention/conference during their second, third, or fourth years in the program, to make a major and significant contribution worthy of authorial recognition, as determined by their research group professor, and/or publish a paper in a peer reviewed indexed journal or a book or a chapter in a book as an author or co-author, or comparable activity with faculty approval.
-(This decision is not retroactive, but implemented for all students entering research groups in 2009-10.
+Program must present at least one poster or paper at a professional convention/conference during their second, third, or fourth years in the program, to make a major and significant contribution worthy of authorial recognition, as determined by their research group professor, and/or publish a paper in a peer reviewed indexed journal, a book or a chapter in a book as an author or co-author, or comparable activity with faculty approval.